 Who is eligible to be in this study?

 Families that use a private well for drinking water and have a child three years old or younger in Berks, Bucks, Chester, Lancaster, Lehigh, or Montgomery counties.

 Why did you pick my community?

-We have selected your community because there are many private wells and families with children 3-years old or under.
+We have selected your community because there are many private wells and families with children three years old or younger.

 What if I choose not to participate?

 There is no penalty if you decide not to participate.